krud-soft/words/docs/Words/11-interface.md

 )
 ```

-For semantic analysis, assignment is valid when the actual type is the same as the expected type, or when the actual interface includes the expected interface directly or transitively.
+During semantic analysis, assignment is valid when the actual type is the same as the expected type, or when the actual interface includes the expected interface directly or transitively.

 `includes` is deliberately limited to data interfaces — interfaces that declare `props` only.
 An interface that declares methods, `state`, or `uses` cannot be included and cannot include another interface.
 This avoids behavioral inheritance, override rules, lifecycle ambiguity, and hidden runtime behavior.